 Albania travel costs: How much to budget for your trip

-Albania is one of the cheapest countries in the region and an incredible budget-friendly destination all round.
+Albania is one of the most affordable countries in the region and an incredible budget-friendly destination all round.
 Our main costs (aside from accommodation and food) was museum entrance fees.
 You can easily save cash by sticking to free activities: Albania has no shortage of beautiful scenery, beautiful churches and mosques, all of which are completely free.

 Eat local for affordable prices on food, stick to buses and furgons rather than embarking on an Albania road trip, and you’ll have no trouble keeping your costs down.